 This pond had completely in-filled with sediment and fallen trees.
 It also attracted fly tipping and garden waste.
 Starting in 2015 by removing the waste and fallen trees, we aim to restore this pond to good condition.

 Meadow Habitat Maintenance

 A yearly task is to mow and remove the grass from the meadows to maintain the low nutrient soils that attract meadow wildflowers.
 The mowing is done by contractors, with the grass removed by raking.
-Exposing the soil and sowing seeds also helps wildflowers recolonise a habitat previously dominated by grasses.
+Exposing the soil and sowing seeds also helps wildflowers recolonize a habitat previously dominated by grasses.

 Surveys and Monitoring

-ACG organises events where species are surveyed.
+ACG organizes events where species are surveyed.
 This allows us to know which habitats are in good condition, and which ones need attention.
 Previous events have observed, identified and monitored: Newts, Fungi, Bats, Ancient trees, and Dormice.